DataDog/hiring-engineers/answers.md

 Going into the /etc/datadog-agent/datadog.yaml file, I made the neccesary changes below:

---# Trace Agent Specific Settings
---#
 apm_config:
---#   Whether or not the APM Agent should run
   enabled: true
   env: test_sn
---#   The environment tag that Traces should be tagged with --#   Will inherit from "env" tag if none is applied here --#   env: none
---#   The port that the Receiver should listen on
   receiver_port: 8126

 This allowed me to enable the trace agent manually, and next I needed to make sure my flask app could actually use this.